tsnellgrove/dark_castle3/doc/to_do.md

 *** Plan for interpreter update ***

 - INPROC: review TADS3 terms for Description and preposition

+- IDEA: interesting updates for food & bulk
+	- require eating
+	- enable Water to be drunk in small amounts (multiple servers per filled bottle)
+	- enable same partial consumption for bread loaf (calls back to Enchanter)
+	- Make sips of water / bites of bread the one frational bulk amount in game
+	- Enables interesting weight puzzle (4 gallons from 3 & 5 gallon buckets)
+	- Maybe stale_biscuits => 3 biscuits in paper package (Nana sword & key logo; better than McV ref?)
+	- Perhaps for bulk puzzle, have a Pywrong beaker - extremely fragile - breaks if put in pack or dropped

 - IDEA: 'talk to creature' format:
 	- IDEA: 'Ask X about Y'